A Detailed Description of the CamSpec Likelihood Pipeline and a Reanalysis of the Planck High Frequency Maps: Estimating noise

 As pointed out in PCP13, the larger the data vector, the more accurately one needs to know the noise levels to avoid a significant bias in $\chi^2$.
 As a rough rule of thumb, for a data vector of length $N$ the noise estimates need to satisfy

 to give an accurate $\chi^2$.
 For the full \camspec\ TTTEEE likelihoods, $N\sim 12000$, so we require covariance matrices accurate to $\sim 1\%$ if the value of $\chi^2$ is to be used as a simple `goodness-of-fit' criterion.
 In reality, the covariance matrices are accurate to only a few percent and this needs to be borne in mind when interpreting $\chi^2$ values for the full likelihood.
-As we show in Table \ref{tab:chi_squared}, by adopting the OED noise estimates, the full TTTEEE likelihood fitted to a base \LCDM\ cosmology gives an acceptable $\chi^2$ (to within $\sim 2.2 \sigma$), though the $\chi^2$ values for individual EE spectra are consistently low (see Table \ref{tab:chi_squared_pol}).
+As we show in Table \ref{tab:chi_squared}, by adopting the OED noise estimates, the full TTTEEE likelihood fitted to a base \LCDM\ cosmology gives an acceptable $\chi^2$ (to within $\sim 2.2 \sigma$), though the $\chi^2$ values for individual EE spectra are consistently (though not alarmingly) low (see Table \ref{tab:chi_squared_pol}). \GE{Noise estimation remains a significant issue for \Planck\ EE analysis, though we are currently investigating whether the techniques described in \cite{deBelsunce:2021} based on end-to-end simulations can be adapted to give improved noise estimates.}